US seeks new pedestrian safety rules aimed at increasingly massive SUVs and pickup trucks

 Consumer Reports found in 2021 that elevated vehicle hoods also obstructed driver views of pedestrians crossing before them.

 The magazine and website found that pickup truck hood heights have risen 11% since 2000.
-The hood of a 2017 Ford F-250 heavy-duty pickup was 55 inches off the ground, as tall as the roofs of some cars, Stockburger said.
+The hood of a 2017 Ford F-250 heavy-duty pickup was 55 inches off the ground, as tall as the roofs of some cars.

+Consumer Reports said it measured visibility for 15 new vehicles, including full-size trucks.
+Due to height and long hoods, it found that front blind spots in some trucks were 11 feet longer than some sedans and 7 feet longer than many popular SUVs.

 Automakers and the public can comment on the proposal for 60 days, after which NHTSA will draw up a final regulation.